WRCarlile/VowelPuzzleGame/BDD.md

 ##Behavior for junit tests##																		##Input##                                      ##Output##
+User inputs a sentence and 												    	"The sun will come out tomorrow"									       "True" a puzzle is generated.

-User inputs a sentence and 													"The sun will come out tomorrow"									"Th- s-n w-ll c-m- --t t-m-rr-w" a puzzle is generated where all vowels are removed from every word and replaced with
+User inputs a sentence and 												     	"The sun will come out tomorrow"									"Th- s-n w-ll c-m- --t" t-m-rr-w" a puzzle is generated where all vowels are removed from every word and replaced with